-40 These differences calculated based on the 107th Congress, the most recent term included in our analysis.

-41 See Appendix Table II for a full list of coefficients and standard errors from the expanded specification.
+42 These differences calculated based on the 107th Congress, the most recent term included in our analysis.
+43 See Appendix Table II for a full list of coefficients and standard errors from the expanded specification.

 Specifications reported in this column are the basic specifications weighted by the log of the number of Black residents of the MSA.
-We choose to weight in logs rather than levels because we are uncomfortable allowing an MSA's influence on our estimation to be proportional to the size of its Black population due to the presence of three outlier MSAs with Black populations an order of magnitude greater than the sample mean.42 Our results are robust to the change from the unweighted to the weighted specification as indicated by the results of column 6.
+We choose to weight in logs rather than levels because we are uncomfortable allowing an MSA's influence on our estimation to be proportional to the size of its Black population due to the presence of three outlier MSAs with Black populations an order of magnitude greater than the sample mean.
+Our results are robust to the change from the unweighted to the weighted specification as indicated by the results of column 6.
 Thus our basic results do not seem to be driven by MSAs in which few Blacks actually reside.
 (Results are also robust to the exclusion of the three outlier MSAs.)

 As indicated in the data and methods section, district outcomes are averaged to form MSA level outcomes.
 For the 1990s only, we have data that allow us to population-weight our averages to form a better measure of the representation that the average MSA resident faces.
-43 The final column of the table presents the coefficients from specifications which use the population-weighted measures.
+45 The final column of the table presents the coefficients from specifications which use the population-weighted measures.
 In terms of both magnitude and significance, coefficients are little changed from column 4 to column 7, indicating that our column 4 results are not driven by our weighting procedure.
 Thus we can be more confident in our results as we trace the impact of segregation back through the 1970s.

 Looking back across decades, we learn that segregation has had a consistent negative impact on Black civic efficacy since the first redistricting following the Voting Rights Act.
-See Table IV Panel A for these results.
+See Table V Panel A for these results.
 Once again, each cell represents the coefficient on the dissimilarity index from a different regression.
 Each row presents a different outcome; each column presents the results from the basic specification using data from a different decade.
 While the impact of segregation on the fielding of Black candidates and the election of Black representatives is not consistently negative, nor significant, the impact of segregation on Black substantive representation remains significantly negative throughout the thirty year time frame.
 Across the three decades, point estimates indicate that a one standard deviation increase in segregation leads to a fall in the liberal leaning of the representative (as measured by political party, LCCR scores and CBC agreement) of three-quarters to one full standard deviation.
 While the point estimates suggest that this negative relationship shrinks in magnitude over time, for none of these three outcomes can we distinguish between the 1970 and the 1990 coefficient statistically.
+Our pattern of results is robust to limiting our instruments to RDI and their interaction of RDIdistance while including the distance main effect as a control.
+See Appendix Table III for these results.

-42 In the 2SLS sample the average number of Blacks in an MSA in 1990 is approximately 50,000.
+44 In the 2SLS sample the average number of Blacks in an MSA in 1990 is approximately 50,000.
 Three MSAs-Detroit, Philadelphia and Los Angeles-have Black populations of greater than 500,000.
 Level weighted regressions would essentially be driven by these three MSAs.

-43 Weights are based on initial-1992-redistricting.
+45 Weights are based on initial-1992-redistricting.